gawainhewitt/core_online_music_stuff/README.md

 `el.addEventListener("touchstart", handleStart, false);` I also assign the vanilla JS event listeners to the DIV containing the canvas.

 `offset = el.getBoundingClientRect();`  get the size and position of the p5parent div so i can use offset.top to work out where touch and mouse actually need to be allowing for the othe elements in the DOM.

+    for (let i = 0; i < numberOfButtons; i++) {
+    mouseState.push(0);
+    }

+I've started trying to code in a more dynamic way - so that changing a single variable changes many things.
+Sometimes I need to use an array to store the state of things, and this is an example of how to fill this with default values in this case.

+# P5.js

+AT the time of writing I am only using p5 for drawing and potentially for animation.

+Giving the canvas an id and placing it in a parent DIV is important so it can be targetted for CSS styling, positioning in the DOM and event listeners etc being added to it.

+I have stopped using the sound library as I found it to be slow and unreliable.

+I have stopped using the p5 touch functions as they are incomplete, so I'm using vanilla JS ones instead.

+As a consequence of not using the p5 touch, I have also stopped using the p5 mouse functions too, otherwise touch and mouse interfere with each other.

+`colorMode(HSB, 5);` HSB colour is new to me, but I think I like it!
+It appears to be much easier to understand as it maps the colours around a circle.
+So the first value is hue, the second saturation, and the third brightness.
+In this case by assigning the second parameter to the number 5, the entire range is reduced to five, and divided by five.
+So instead of having a number between 0 and 360 to pick a hue, I have a number between 0 and 5.
+In this case if I was to use the number 3 it would be the equivelent of (360/5) * 3.
+This allows for a simple automation of colours split equally around the colour wheel.
+I've assigned this parameter to a variable in my code.